cjsteel/ansible-role-skeleton-customizer/README.md

 ### Create your customized Ansible role skeleton

 1. Clone this repository

 2. Make changes to the available vars in `playbook.yaml` and/or role template contents found in the  templates directory.

-3. Run the included  `playbook.yaml`
+3. Run the included  `playbook.yml`

+    ```shell
+    cd ansible-role-skeleton-customizer/
+    rm -R ../custom-role-skeleton/
+    # make any customizations...
+    nano templates/vars/main.yml.j2
+    # run the playbook
+    ./playbook.yml
+    # Generate a role using the custom-role-skeleton
+    cd ..
+    ansible-galaxy init --role-skeleton=custom-role-skeleton your_new_role_name_here
+    # test your new role
+    ...
+    ```

     1. With the default settings this will output your customized Ansible role skeleton to the directory `custom-role-skeleton`

 ### Create a new role from your custom Ansible role skeleton